-What Is Urban Foraging?
-How to Find Free Food in the City!
+Urban Foraging: How to Find Free Food in the City!

 Spring is here and a forager can find fresh, wholesome, delicious food for free just about anywhere she looks!

-Throughout history, people have practiced foraging to put food on the proverbial table.
+Throughout history, people have practiced foraging to put food on the table.
 In school, we learn about 'hunter gatherers,' tribes that foraged for wild plants and followed animal herds.
-In many cases, these hunter gatherer tribes faded away with the rise of intensive agriculture and sedentary civilizations, but small pockets of strict foragers remain around the world today.
+In many cases, these tribes eventually succumbed to the rise of intensive agriculture and sedentary civilization, but small pockets of strict foragers remain around the world today.

-Foraging is also a popular pastime in modern society.
+Foraging continues to be a popular pastime in modern society.
 Walks through through the countryside with a basket for wild blackberries and strawberries are fantastic to imagine, but unrealistic for most city-dwellers.
 In recent years, a growing urban foraging movement has drawn attention to the abundance of edible plants in even though most seemingly food-bare environments.

 If foragers search for edible wild plants, what do urban foragers do?
 Look for edible plants in the city, of course!
 Urban foraging is part of a larger movement towards sustainable living, urban homesteading, and guerrilla gardening.
 San Francisco, Portland, and New York City are leading the way with urban foraging communities and classes to help aspiring urban foragers learn what is safe to eat and what isn't.
 Some of these groups have websites where users can share information and map edible wild foods.
 For example, the Portland, Oregon group allows browsers to search for foods by location or food type, and allows for submissions of newly-discovered items.